C-Dr4gon/VulnerPloit/README.md

 HYDRA_BRUTE(): uses Hydra to find weak passwords used in the network's login services, based on scan results

-MSF_EXPLOIT(): uses Metapsploit Framework (MSF) to import and execute the exploits identified by Searchsploit (ruby scripts only)
+MSF_EXPLOIT(): uses Metasploit Framework (MSF) to import and execute the exploits identified by Searchsploit (ruby scripts only)

 LOG(): shows the user the collated results of NMAP_SCAN(), NMAP_ENUM(), SEARCHSPLOIT_VULN(), HYDRA_BRUTE() and EXPLOIT()